seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 But nakedness, thou detestable town!
 Timon will to the woods; where he shall find
 The unkindest beast more kinder than mankind.
-The gods confound—hear me, you good gods all—
+The gods confound--hear me, you good gods all--
 The Athenians both within and out that wall!
 And grant, as Timon grows, his hate may grow
 To the whole race of mankind, high and low!
 Amen.